Mike Dubke, White House Communications Director, Reportedly Resigns

-Mike Dubke, the White House communications director, has resigned from his position as part of a wider shakeup of the team, CBS News and The Washington Post are reporting Tuesday.
+Mike Dubke, the White House communications director, has resigned from his position, a move that could portend a wider shakeup of the team, CBS News and The Washington Post are reporting Tuesday.

 “I will say that he has expressed his desire to leave the White House,” Kellyanne Conway, President Trump’s counselor, told Fox & Friends.